abhishekg16/raft/README.md

-Based on the type of command the raft layer provides the proper response in reponse in LogItem struct.
+Based on the type of command the raft layer provides the proper response in repose in LogItem struct.

-Each command contains one unique id (CmdId) which uniquly identify the each command and ensure each command is applied only once.
+Each command contains one unique id (CmdId) which uniquely identify the each command and ensure each command is applied only once.
 This feature ensure the idempotent feature of the system.
 But system is implemented such that the if client do not want this feature he can pass the command with out the CmdId.

 The response from client would come in LogItem struct